The Old Rep: Origins

+Home of the Birmingham Repertory Company: 1913-1971

+The theatre rapidly became home to one of the most famous and exciting repertory theatre companies in the country with the repertoire ranging from innovative modern dress Shakespeare, medieval moralities, Greek drama and modern experimental drama, as well as presenting many world premieres including George Bernard Shaw's epic Back to Methuselah in 1923.

+In 1914, almost a year after opening, The First World War began, with the theatre becoming a refuge for people during those dark days.
+In 1915, the men who were unable to join the war effort, who worked for the theatre both on stage and off, worked together on Sundays making shells at the local aluminium works.

 In 1917, the Birmingham Repertory Company became a pioneer in the theatre industry by becoming the first UK venue to appoint a female stage manager, Maud Gill.
 She left a fascinating and entertaining account of her experiences in her autobiography 'See the Players'.
 She was told that "a woman ought not to be put in charge of stagehands because "working men" would not take orders from her, but she decided that, since mothers has been keeping order in the home since the beginning of time, the way to go about it was to treat them as a mother would treat her family.
 It worked."

+In 1921, a fire erupted inside the theatre damaging the front curtain and the stage set.
+However, by the matinee the following day, the production continued despite the fire damage.

 In 1923, Barry Jackson received a gold medal from the Birmingham Civic Society which was shortly followed by a knighthood in 1925 for his services to the theatre.
 Sir Barry Jackson's significant role in the Birmingham's arts scene was to be recognized once again in 1955 when he was awarded the Freedom of the City.

+Jackson single-handedly financed the theatre for over two decades, personally losing over £100,000.
+The scale of Jackson's financial commitment to The Rep was revealed by the recollections of George Bernard Shaw of his first meeting with Jackson in 1923:

+Jackson threatened to close the theatre at the end of the 1923–24 season after audiences at a production of Georg Kaiser's Gas in November 1923 averaged only 109 per night, but relented after commitments were made by 4,000 subscribers for the following season.
+A fundraising appeal in 1934 raised only £3,000 of its £20,000 target, however, leading Jackson to hand over ownership to a board of trustees in January 1935.
+Although this relieved Jackson of financial responsibility for the company, he would retain full artistic control until his death in 1961.